seddonm1/reorchestrate.com/content/posts/code-doesnt-scale-for-etl.md

 ### Less Technical Debt

-Every line of code, no matter how fundamental to your business, is technical debt in there is a cost to maintain and test and carries a cognitive cost to understand its purpose.
+Every line of code, no matter how fundamental to your business, is technical debt: there is a cost to maintain, test and carries a cognitive cost to understand its purpose.
 By abstracting the problem to a series of components with documented interfaces it is easy to re-implement just the desired behaviour against future execution engines and leave the configuration - which describes the **intent** of the pipeline - unchanged.

-Every line of code, no matter how fundamental to your business, is technical debt: there is a cost to maintain, test and carries a cognitive cost to understand its purpose.

 ### Time to Market